srzhao89/zz-pwt-undesirable/README.md

-# Aggregate Luenberger Productivity Indicators and Its Decompositions: Theory and Application
+# Statistical Inference for Environmental Productivity Indices

 The authors (Valentin Zelenyuk and Shirong Zhao) retain full rights to this code.
 Possession and utilization of the code are allowed only upon agreement with the specified terms and conditions.